ivaruf/eternalize-bash/README.md

     /_/

 ## Features
-* unlimited history-size, so you never have to lose another command.
+* Unlimited history-size, so you never have to lose another command.
-* shared history between open terminals.
+* Shared history between open terminals.
-* shared history between machines (using dropbox).
+* Shared history between machines (using dropbox).

 ## Usage
-* Download the script
+* Download the script.
-* ./eternalize_bash.sh
+* Run `./eternalize_bash.sh`.
-* select the options you want
+* Select the options you want.

 *Re-run the script to link/unlink from dropbox or to uninstall.*